How to Avoid Getting Stuck With an RV You Can't Sell

 As a result there are thousands of beautiful motor homes, campers and travel trailers sitting vacant while their owners desperately try to figure out how to save themselves financially.

-If you don’t believe this is happening, do some Google searches to see what’s on the market.
+If you don’t believe this is happening, do some Google searches to see what’s for sale.

-What you will find is a bevy of coaches that are for sale at unrealistically high prices, many of which have been on the market for years and keep depreciating and deteriorating while awaiting buyers.
+What you will find is a bevy of coaches that are being offered private sellers at unrealistically high prices.

 It used to be common for people to start camping in tents, then move up to fold out trailers or pull trailers and eventually to motorized units.